 <%@ import Namespace="System.Data" %>

-<script runat="server">void btnMaster_Click(Object sender, EventArgs e)
+<%@ import Namespace="System.Data.SqlClient" %><script runat="server">void btnMaster_Click(Object sender, EventArgs e)

-//Call save functionthis.Save();
+{//Call save functionthis.Save();

-void Save()
+}void Save()

 SqlConnection cn;

-new DataSet("Users");//I have used this to get the Connectionstring from the
+DataSet dsUsers = new DataSet("Users");//I have used this to get the Connectionstring from the

 SqlDataAdapter daQualification;